 Activities such as yoga or tai chi are also helpful for promoting relaxation and helping reduce anxiety and stress.

 When someone is feeling anxious about a situation or task ahead of them, guided imagery can help.
 This practice involves imagining completing the task that is causing anxiety calmly and successfully.

 For instance, imagining finishing an important meeting or event before it happens can reduce anxiety about it.

-Some people also find it beneficial to visualize an environment in which they feel safe and relaxed.
+Some people also find it beneficial to

 Some anxiety coping strategies take time to produce results.
 Here are a few ways to manage anxiety in the long run:

 - Stress management: Managing stress using a variety of methods is one way to reduce overall anxiety levels.
 Stress management might include regularly practicing meditation or slow breathing exercises.